Xarelto Lawsuit Information

 The wife of William Packard filed a lawsuit against Bayer and Janssen on behalf of her deceased husband.
 The lawsuit claims William was prescribed Xarelto for atrial fibrillation and continued to take the drug for six months until he suffered fatal bleeding in his brain.
 Doctors attempted to alleviate the pressure in his brain by drilling a hole into his skull.
-Unfortunately, they were unable to stop the bleeding and he was pronounced dead.
-Packard claims the drug manufacturers failed to warn the public that there was no antidote available in cases of emergencies such as this.
+Unfortunately, they were unable to stop the haemorrhage and he was pronounced dead.
+Packard claims the drug manufacturers failed to warn the public that there was no antidote available to manage emergencies such as this.

 Medical bills and hospitalization expenses may become a burden so heavy they may ruin a family’s finances.
-Financial draining is often coupled by emotional stress, especially when one needs to leave his job to take properly care of a relative who’s been harmed by a drug’s complications.
-Filing a lawsuit could be a family’s last resort to pay their medical bills, and to receive a proper compensation for all their suffering and pain.
+Financial draining is often coupled with emotional stress, especially when one needs to leave his job to properly take care of a relative who’s been harmed by a medicine’s complications.
+Filing a dispute in court could be a family’s last resort to pay their medical bills, and to receive a proper compensation for all their suffering and pain.
 It could also prevent other people from facing the same fate, as the FDA may issue a recall or, at least, force the pharmaceutical companies to change their marketing policies.
-Today there is no known standard lawsuit settlement amount for xarelto.
+Today there is no known standard settlement amount for this type of litigation.
 Your final compensation may vary depending on the damage you suffered, and the types of injuries you had to sustain.

-If you or a member of your family suffered an injury after using Xarelto, you might have legal options to ask for compensation.
-Are Law Group, we will provide you with the best-qualified attorney to provide assistance with your particular case.
-The right injury lawyer may help you get the money you require to pay medical bills and other expenses.
+If you or a member of your family suffered an injury after using this medication, you might have legal options to ask for a reward in court.
+Our Law Group will provide you with the best-qualified attorney to provide assistance with your particular case.
+The right lawyer may help you get the money you require to pay medical bills and other expenses.
 Our Xarelto injury attorneys are thoroughly trained and specialized in dealing with the dreaded Big Pharma.
 They know exactly what to do to grant you proper compensation for all your sufferings.

 As first trial dates in the class action suit against the drug manufacturing company of Xarelto are set, the window narrows to submit a claim for an injury settlement.
-At the Schmidt National Law Group, we will provide you a free initial consultation to evaluate your legal options.
-Contact us by completing the form that appears on this page or Call us at 1-877-493-3170.
-You can Read our FAQs to know more about Xarelto, or ask for free legal advice now.
+We can provide you a free initial consultation to evaluate your legal options.
+Contact us by completing the form that appears on this page or Call us at 1-800-483-0858.
+You can Read our FAQs to know more about rivaroxaban, or ask for free legal advice now.

 Our lawyers can help work with you to file a lawsuit at our Claims Centers located in the following cities: